BradWhoRuns/GetCleanData/Codebook.md

 The activities the participant did were, Walking, Walking Up Stair, Walking Down Stairs, Standing, Sitting and Laying.

 ##Measurement Variables.
-Here, I used the variable names from the features.txt file.
+Here, I used the variable names from the features.txt file, after using gsub to remove the -'s, and parentheses.
 Those tended to be of form:

-  Measurement.Statistic...Dimension
+  MeasurementStatisticDimension

-For example, the first such variable is "tBodyAcc.mean...X"
+For example, the first such variable is "tBodyAccmeanX"

-The entry you find under "tBodyAcc.mean...X" in the first row is the mean of the measurements of this variable that were collected while the person assigned Subject_ID_number 1 was walking.
+The entry you find under "tBodyAccmeanX" in the first row is the mean of the measurements of this variable that were collected while the person assigned Subject_ID_number 1 was walking.

 Since I used the select command to cut the data files down to just the variables I wanted, a repercussion of this is that all the standard deviation variables are listed after all the mean variables.